 Employers in Australia have a legal obligation to ensure a safe working environment for their employees.
 They are also required to have workers’ compensation insurance in case of any workplace accidents.
 The Australian Government oversees this system, and there are also state and territory laws that regulate workers’ compensation.

-Employees in Australia work up to 38 hours a week, which is equivalent to 7.6 hours per day.
+Employees in Australia work up to 38 hours a week, which is equivalent to seven and a half hours per day.

 The current national minimum wage in Australia is $24.10 per hour.
 Casual employees who are covered by the National Minimum Wage are also entitled to receive at least a 25% casual loading.